What we know about the young missionaries and religious leader killed in Haiti - WTOP News

 “The embassy is working on getting all the paper work done in order for them to be flown to the states and many more behind the scenes to make happen more quickly and safely,” the post said, adding that the children and staff of Missions in Haiti have been relocated to a safer location.

+Baker, Natalie Lloyd’s father and a Republican state representative in Missouri, said Friday on Facebook that the couple’s bodies were safely transported to the U.S. Embassy.
+Throughout the weekend, Baker’s Facebook page provided updates on the efforts to arrange for transport to Missouri.

+On Sunday, Anderson wrote on the families’ behalf that plans firmed up and transport had been secured.

-Baker wrote on Facebook that his heart was broken “in a thousand pieces.”
+Baker wrote on Facebook in the early hours on Friday that his heart was broken “in a thousand pieces.”

 “I’ve never felt this kind of pain,” he said.
 “Most of you know my daughter and son-in-law Davy and Natalie Lloyd are full time missionaries in Haiti.
 They were attacked by gangs this evening and were both killed.
 They went to Heaven together.
 Please pray for my family we desperately need strength.
 And please pray for the Lloyd family as well.
 I have no other words for now.”